King-Derp/sentiment_pipeline/common/tests/timescaledb_test_strategy.md

 ## Conclusion

 This consolidated test strategy provides a balanced approach to testing TimescaleDB integration.
 It prioritizes critical functionality while reducing redundancy and maintaining a clear path for future expansion to additional data sources.
+The Docker test environment ensures tests are reproducible across development environments and CI/CD pipelines, providing consistent and reliable test results while maintaining isolation from development and production databases.